abinit/abinit/doc/tutorial/compilation.md

 make check && make install
 ```

-Now let's have a look at the libraries we have just installed:
+At this point, we should have the following libraries installed in ~/local/lib

 ```sh
 ls ~/local/lib/libxc*